CyberAgentAILab/camera/README.md

 - [Download the CAMERA dataset w/ LP images (ver.2.2.0 | 61.5 GiB)](https://storage.googleapis.com/camera-public/camera-v2.2.tar.gz)

 Note: The `wget` command is not available.

+You can also access this dataset via the [Hugging Face Hub](https://huggingface.co/datasets/cyberagent/camera).

 |  Name  |  Description  |